top of page

 regardless of geography.

-But you can be even more selective: Some Licensed Psychologists are now approved to practice tele-health outside their home state.
+You can be selective: Some Licensed Psychologists are now credentialed to practice tele-health beyond their home state.
 I am one of those psychologists.
-This credential is granted by _____ and is called PSY-Pact.
+This credential is called PSY-Pact.
+If you live in one of the (current) 43 PSY-Pact states, we could work together in therapy.

 There are some benefits to talking with your therapist by phone or video, rather than in person.
 Your therapist may be able to listen more intently when sessions are from their home.
 Why is that?
-Because they're less likely to have arranged sessions back-to-back.
+Because they're less likely to have scheduled sessions back-to-back.

 Think about it: if you had to drive across town to an office to see your patients, you'd probably stack as many sessions back-to-back as you could, too.
-So meeting remotely, you may be getting a therapist who is more focused, less fatigued.
+So meeting remotely, you may be getting a therapist who is more fresh, more focused, less fatigued.

 Understanding another person isn't about being in the same physical space.
 It's about perceptiveness, focus and compassion.